Contrerasv742/ece118/lab0/docs/prelab0.md

 1. Watch Videos

-2. The iron should be set to either 360 or 420 degrees farenheit depending on if the material is lead or lead-free respectively.
+2. The iron should be set to around 340 or 400 degrees Fahrenheit depending on if the material is lead or lead-free respectively.

-3. The temperature has to be set accordingly as referenced above.
+3. For Lead solder the temperature should be around 180$\circ C$.
+For lead-free solder the temperature should be around 420$\circ C$.

-4. A hot weld will lead to discoleration of the material and bad spread of material at the joint.
-A cold weld will be weak and have very little discoleration.
+4. A hot weld will lead to discoloration of the material, point peaks, and overall bad spread of material at the joint.
+A cold weld will be weak and have very little discoloration.
+The aim is to be between these two exteremes to have a smooth, non-blobby soldered joint.

 5. Black in the weld means the heat was excessive leading to burning in the materials.
+Black may also indicate oxidation.

 # Part 2 - "Hello World!" on a roach